MocioF/campi-moduli-italiani/readme.txt

 [comune]
 `[comune]` has a manager in the CF7 form creation area that allows you to set various options.
 In particular, it is possible to set the "kind" attribute to "tutti" (all); "attuali" (current), "evidenza_cessati" (evidence ceased).
 In the first and third cases, in different ways, both the currently existing municipalities and those previously closed are proposed (useful, for example, to allow the selection of the municipality of birth).
-In the "attuali" mode, however, only the selection of the currently existing cunicipalities is allowed (useful to allow the selection of the Municipality of residence / domicile).
+In the "attuali" mode, however, only the selection of the currently existing municipalities is allowed (useful to allow the selection of the Municipality of residence / domicile).
 It is also possible to set the "comu_details" option, to show an icon after the select cascade that allows the display of a modal table with the statistical details of the territorial unit.
 The value returned by the group is always the ISTAT code of the selected municipality.
 The corresponding mail-tag converts this value into the name of the municipality followed by the indication of the automotive code of the province.
 From version 1.1.1 hidden fields are also populated with the strings corresponding to the denomination of the region, province and municipality selected, useful for being used in plugins that directly capture the data transmitted by the form (such as "Send PDF for Contact Form 7" )